sgsib128/UoEOCom/README.md

 For all these programming languages and many others, take a look at https://www.w3schools.com/ for some more information and practice.

-Data Science and Artificial Intelligence training
+## Data Science and Artificial Intelligence training
 Take a look at the short courses offered by Kaggle, many of which are included in both programmes.
 This will be a great introduction to each module and your programme as a whole.
-To be sure of which ones to complete, compare them your programme's module titles.
+To be sure of which ones to complete, compare them to your programme's module titles.
 Don't forget to pick up your certificates of completion when you complete each one.

 You may find it helpful to keep referring to these resources throughout your course.
 A link to this page will also be made available on your induction module on the learning platform.